pulumi/foundational-training/module-10-pulumi-esc/exercises/README.md

 ---

-## Exercise 4 - [D]elete
+## Exercise 4 - AWS Secrets Manager + Pulumi program

+- Update the `env_child` to read a secret from AWS Secrets Manager.
+Note, `env_child` should import `env_parent`.

+To create necessary AWS resources in your AWS sandbox account feel free to use the instructor-provided Pulumi templates.

+Test your Environment by exporting the secret as an Output in a Pulumi program.

+---

+## Exercise 5 - RBAC and Auditing

 - Create a dummy ESC Environment as `delete_this`
-- Create a Team with an ESC Token that can delete Environments
+- Create a Team with a Team Token that can delete the `delete_this` Environment
-- Use the ESC CLI to delete the `delete_this` Environment.
+- Using the above token, use the ESC CLI to delete the `delete_this` Environment.
 - Find the audit logs for the above activity to confirm the proper Team token was used.